Pratilipi/ecs-user-activity/APIDOC.md

   * **Code:** 404
   ~~~
   {
-    "message": "Reference not found"
+    "message": "Rate-Review not found"
   }
   ~~~

 **Delete Rate-Review**
 ----
-This API is to delete a 'Rate-Review'.
+This API is to delete a rate-review.
 * **URL**
   /user-activity/rate-reviews/1234567890
 * **Method:**
   DELETE
 * **Headers:**
-  User-Id (Requests coming from internal services)
+  User-Id
 * **Response**
   * **Code:** 200
   ~~~